 Along with your partner, read the profiles of the following students and set each of them a SMART goal.

-1) Name: Ritwik Pathak Age: 14 School: Delhi Public School Passion: loves to play with words Dream: Wants to buy the latest version of Scrabble (a board game) SMART goal:
+Name: Ritwik Pathak Age: 14 School: Delhi Public School Passion: loves to play with words Dream: Wants to buy the latest version of Scrabble (a board game) SMART goal:

-Fincyclopedia <

-In life, as in football,

-you won't go far

-unless you know 2) Name: Saloni Mehta
+In life, as in football, you won't go far unless you know 2) where the goalposts are.

-where the Age: 15
+-Arnold H. Glasgow

-goalposts are.
-School: St. Xaviers

--Arnold H. Passion: Making friends and learning a lot of new things
+Name: Saloni Mehta Age: 15 School: St. Xaviers Passion: Making friends and learning a lot of new things Dream: To attend the summer camp in Manali and save up at least a part of the fees.
+SMART goal:

-Glasgow

-- Dream: To attend the summer camp in Manali and save up at least a part of the fees.
-SMART goal: - 3) Name: Rohan Sasidharan Age: 14 School: Kendriya Vidyalaya Passion: Guitar prodigy.....known as the Little Maestro Dream: To buy his own guitar before he enters college.
+3) Name: Rohan Sasidharan Age: 14 School: Kendriya Vidyalaya Passion: Guitar prodigy.....known as the Little Maestro Dream: To buy his own guitar before he enters college.
 SMART goal: